English at Christ Church

 Writing at Christ Church

-We want to make sure that our expectations are high and that we have good progression in writing skills across the school.
-We benchmark writing skills by using the progression tool below:
+At Christ Church we want to make sure that our expectations are high and that we have good progression in writing skills across the school.
+Through this approach children develop the skills to become fluent, creative writers with the ability to write coherently for a range of purposes and different audiences.

-Click here to view our writing focus and core texts for Autumn 2019/20
+Click here to view our overview of literary themes and texts

 The National Curriculum Programmes of Study